Methods, Models, Tools, and Databases for Health Research

 C-FERST is a tool for individual communities to take a more in-depth assessment of exposures to pollutants and potentially related environmental health problems.
 It is a community mapping, information access and assessment tool designed to help assess risks in a community at a screening level.
 This tool includes data and guidance to help identify and prioritize the numerous community environmental health issues to help inform decisions relevant to communities, including Environmental Justice (EJ) populations.
 This tool can complement EJ screening tools designed to identify EJ communities; C-FERST provides a variety of sources of information for a given community to learn more about their issues and potential solutions.

 - Eco-Health Relationship Browser

-This interactive tool provides information about major ecosystems, the services they provide, and how those services, or their degradation and loss, may affect 30+ specific health outcomes.
-The tool helps illustrate the linkages between human health and ecosystem services--benefits supplied by nature.
-Includes extensive bibliography.
+This interactive tool, part of the EnviroAtlas, provides information about major ecosystems, the services they provide, and how those services, or their degradation and loss, may affect 30+ specific health outcomes.
+The tool helps illustrate the linkages between human health and ecosystem services, the benefits supplied by nature.
+It includes an extensive bibliography.